Politics Group Share your interest in Guernsey politics

 Where do Politics Group Live meetings take place?

-Some of the sessions are in-person, some are by Zoom so people can join in from home.
-The in-person sessions are around a table, usually in one of the smaller meeting rooms at the Cotils.
-There’ll be water in the room or you can buy something at the bar.
+Most of the sessions are in-person but, if requested, we can also meet on Zoom so people can join in from home.
+The in-person sessions are around a table in a room at the Cotils or in a meeting room at a local business.

 How much does it cost?